-The following table illustrates the value of all incentive plan awards to executives in fiscal 2020.
+The following table illustrates the value of all incentive plan awards to executives in fiscal 2021.
 The Corporation does not have any long-term non-equity incentive plans in place.

-Name Option-based awards - Value vested during the year (\$) 1 Share-based awards - Value vested during the year (\$) Non-equity incentive plan compensation - Value earned during the year (\$) 2 Mr. Cal Everett Chief Executive Officer and President 309,460 463,994 N/A Dr. Joanna Bailey, Chief Financial Officer and Corporate Secretary 208,182 270,663 N/A Dr. Moira Smith, Vice President, Exploration and Geoscience 190,387 88,324 N/A Mr. James Lincoln, Chief Operating Officer, Pilot Gold USA 150,150 50,833 N/A Mr. Peter Shabestari Vice President Operations, Great Basin Manager 138,504 135,430 N/A
+Name Option-based awards - Value vested during the year (\$) 1 Share-based awards - Value redeemed during the year (\$) Non-equity incentive plan compensation - Value earned during the year (\$) 2 Mr. Cal Everett Chief Executive Officer and President 74,533 339,949 N/A Dr. Joanna Bailey, Chief Financial Officer and Corporate Secretary 46,699 192,809 N/A Dr. Moira Smith, Vice President, Exploration and Geoscience 46,699 85,202 N/A Dr. Jonathan Gilligan Chief Operating Officer, Nil Nil N/A Mr. Brian Martin, VP Business Development Nil Nil N/A

-(1) Represents the dollar value that would have been realized from Options if the Options that vested in fiscal 2020 had been exercised on the applicable vesting date.
-This is calculated by multiplying the number of Options that vested during fiscal 2020 by the difference between the closing price of the Common Shares on the TSX on the date of vesting and the exercise price of the Options and translated to US\$ at the daily average exchange rate reported by the Bank of Canada.
-Further details concerning Options granted to the NEOs and the terms of such Options are set out elsewhere in this Circular under "Executive Summary Compensation Table", "Executive Equity Incentive Plan Awards" and "Securities Authorized for Issuance under Equity Compensation Plans".

-(2) Represents the dollar value that would have been realised from Share-based awards if the RSUs had been exercised on the applicable vesting date.
-This is calculated by multiplying the number of RSUs vested during fiscal 2020 by the closing price of the Common Shares on the TSX on the date of vesting and translated to US\$ at the daily average exchange rate reported by the Bank of Canada.
+- (1) Represents the dollar value that would have been realized from Options if the Options that vested in fiscal 2021 had been exercised on the applicable vesting date.
+This is calculated by multiplying the number of Options that vested during fiscal 2021 by the difference between the closing price of the Common Shares on the TSX on the date of vesting and the exercise price of the Options and translated to US\$ at the daily average exchange rate reported by the Bank of Canada.
+Further details concerning Options granted to the NEOs and the terms of such Options are set out elsewhere in this Circular under "Executive Summary Compensation Table", "Executive Equity Incentive Plan Awards" and "Securities Authorized for Issuance under Equity Compensation Plans". - (2) Represents the dollar value that was realised from Share-based awards when RSUs were redeemed.
+This is calculated by multiplying the number of RSUs redeemed during fiscal 2021 by the closing price of the Common Shares on the TSX on the date of redemption and translated to US\$ at the daily average exchange rate reported by the Bank of Canada.